Rohith-sreedharan/LAPH/README.md

 L.A.P.H. — Local Autonomous Programming Helper

-One-liner: Offline, local, multi-model autonomous agent that generates, executes, and self-debugs Python code.
+🧠 What L.A.P.H.
+Actually Is (Full Corporate Jargon Mode):
+A locally-hosted, multi-agent, self-reflexive autonomous programming framework capable of continuous code generation, execution, validation, and correction through iterative feedback cycles, leveraging decentralized LLM orchestration, dynamic error-driven model routing, and fully offline compute workflows.

+🍼 What That Means in Human Words:
+A lil AI homie who writes code, runs it, sees if it exploded, learns from the explosion, and tries again.
 (Linux-only for now — because Arch btw.)

 🚀 Vision
 L.A.P.H. is designed as a fully offline, privacy-preserving, developer-grade AI agent that: